vllm-project/llm-compressor/examples/quantizing_moe/README.md

 ### Custom Quantization

+NOTE: Only per-tensor quantization is supported in vLLM as of now (`vllm==0.6.1`)

 The repository supports multiple quantization techniques configured via a recipe.
 Supported strategies include `tensor`, `group`, and `channel` quantization.

-In the above example, FP8 channel-wise quantization is used as specified by the `FP8` scheme.
-For other preset schemes, refer to the [quantization schemes](https://github.com/neuralmagic/compressed-tensors/blob/main/src/compressed_tensors/quantization/quant_scheme.py) in the `Compressed-Tensors` library.
+In the above example, FP8 per-tensor quantization is used as specified by the `FP8` scheme.
+For other preset schemes, refer to the [quantization schemes](https://github.com/neuralmagic/compressed-tensors/blob/main/src/compressed_tensors/quantization/quant_scheme.py) in the `compressed-tensors` library.

 A custom scheme can also be specified using `config_groups`: